navyakoppana/US-bikeshare-git-commands-documentation/README.md

 4. washington.csv

 ### Credits
-This is the link given from the Udacity to start with the project - https://github.com/udacity/pdsnd_github.git
+This is the [ link ](https://github.com/udacity/pdsnd_github.git) given from the Udacity to start with the project.